 This is the first set of recommendations drawn up following our research into young people’s attitudes towards making music, and is written primarily for performing groups.
 There is a second set of recommendations as part of this series entitled How to engage under-35s: Retention.
-A set of recommendations tailored to promoting groups will follow.

 - Make it flexible